Yamaha YZF600R: Model lifecycle

+Parts from the FZR600R

-It retained major mechanical components such as the engine, transmission, suspension components, and steel Deltabox frame.
+It retained many major mechanical components from the FZR600R such as the 599cc 4-cylinder engine, 6-speed transmission, suspension components, and steel "Deltabox" perimeter frame.

+Opinions of the press

 In 1998 Sport Rider magazine said the YZF600R is "More fun on the racetrack than we ever dreamed, brakes that embarrassed the rest of the field.
 Consensus: Best middleweight street bike on the planet."

 Motor Cycle News describes the YZF600R as more suited to sport touring than aggressive sport or road racing., while the fully adjustable Kayaba suspension and Sumitomo "Blue Spot" mono-block calipers, later used on the R1, R6 and other models, also make it a good choice for track racing.

-Yamaha sold the YZF600R Thundercat in Europe from 1996-2003, and in the United States and Canada until 2008, with little more than periodic aesthetic changes after 1997 when the exhaust system and wiring loom were updated.